-1. Why should we have to separate various components of a mixture?
-Give some examples.
+1. Why do we need to separate different components of a mixture?
+Give two examples.

-(a) Coffee powder is separated from the liquid with a strainer while preparing a coffee.
+Tea leaves are separated from the liquid with a strainer while preparing tea.

-2. What is a winnowing?
+2. What is winnowing?
 Where is it used?

-Winnowing is used to separates heavier and lighter components of a mixture by wind or by blowing air.
-This process is done by the farmers to separate lighter husk particles from heavier seeds of grain.
+The method of separating the components from a mixture is known as winnowing.
+In this method, heavier and lighter components of a mixture are separated by wind or by blowing air.
+This method is used by farmers to separate lighter husk particles from heavier seeds of grain.

-3. How can you separate husk or dirt particles from a given sample of pulses before cooking?
+3. How will you separate husk or dirt particles from a given sample of pulses before cooking?

 4. What is sieving?
-Where it can be used?
+Where is it used?

 5. How will you separate sand and water from their mixture?